Kyrgyzstan Bikepacking

 An incredible adventure awaits, beginning in Kyrgyzstan's vibrant capital Bishkek.
 After a rider briefing on the evening of Day 1 and a good night's sleep, Day 2 brings a 3-hour transfer to the proper starting point in Kochkor with built bikes loaded in the van.
 There's time for a shakedown ride and gentle altitude acclimatization before the adventure begins in earnest on the morning of Day 3.

 Ahead lie seven big days of riding (with an option for a gentler Day 6) moving through the lush Karakol Valley, the "red bowl" village of Kyzyl-Oi, down the narrow gorge of the Kokomeren River, and finally up to the iconic Song-Köl Lake above 3,000 meters.
-The trip finishes with a thrilling descent to the endpoint in Jangay-Talap, followed by a transfer back to Bishkek for a final farewell dinner together.
+The trip finishes with a thrilling descent to the endpoint, followed by a transfer back to Bishkek for a final farewell dinner together.

 Accommodations along the way include wild camping, traditional yurt camps, and local homestays, with nights in Bishkek and Kochkor offering more modern comfort.
 Thanks to the support van, there's no need to carry camping gear—just essentials for each day's ride.
 Meals are simple, filling affairs cooked by the support crew over campfires or prepared by welcoming local hosts.
 This trip offers a unique opportunity to embrace the simplicity of camp life and genuine disconnection from the everyday world.